 William Penn Bancorporation ("the Company") is a Maryland corporation that was incorporated in July 2020 to be the successor to William Penn Bancorp, Inc. ("William Penn Bancorp") upon completion of the second-step conversion of William Penn Bank (the "Bank") from the mutual holding company structure to the stock holding company structure.
 William Penn, MHC was the former mutual holding company for William Penn Bancorp prior to completion of the second-step conversion.
 In conjunction with the second-step conversion, each of William Penn, MHC and William Penn Bancorp ceased to exist.
 The second-step conversion was completed on March 24, 2021, at which time the Company sold, for gross proceeds of \$126.4 million, a total of 12,640,035 shares of common stock at \$10.00 per share.
 As part of the second-step conversion, each of the existing 776,647 outstanding shares of William Penn Bancorp common stock owned by persons other than William Penn, MHC was transferred to the Company and recorded as an increase to additional paid-in capital following the completion of the second-step conversion.
-As a result of the second-step conversion, all share and per share information has been subsequently revised to reflect the 3.2585 exchange ratio, unless otherwise noted.

 The consolidated financial statements include the accounts of the Company, and its wholly owned subsidiary, the Bank, as well as the Bank's wholly owned subsidiary, WPSLA Investment Corporation ("WPSLA").
 WPSLA is a Delaware corporation organized in April 2000 to hold certain investment securities for the Bank.
 The Company owns 100% of the outstanding common stock of the Bank, a Pennsylvania chartered stock savings bank.
-The Bank offers consumer and commercial banking services to individuals, businesses, and nonprofit organizations throughout the Delaware Valley area through thirteen full-service branch offices in Bucks County and Philadelphia, Pennsylvania, and Burlington, Camden, and Mercer Counties in New Jersey.
+The Bank offers consumer and commercial banking services to individuals, businesses, and nonprofit organizations throughout the Delaware Valley area through twelve full-service branch offices in Bucks County and Philadelphia, Pennsylvania, and Burlington, Camden, and Mercer Counties in New Jersey.
 The Company is subject to regulation and supervision by the Board of Governors of the Federal Reserve System.
 The Bank is supervised and regulated by the Federal Deposit Insurance Corporation ("FDIC") and the Pennsylvania Department of Banking and Securities.

 The Bank's principal business consists of originating one- to four-family residential real estate mortgage loans, home equity lines of credit, construction residential and one- to four-family investor commercial real estate, non-residential real estate, multi-family and construction and land loans.
 We offer a variety of retail deposits to the general public in the areas surrounding our main office and our branch offices.
 We offer our customers a variety of deposit products with interest rates that are competitive with those of similar products offered by other financial institutions operating in our market area.
 We also utilize borrowings as a source of funds.
 Our revenues are derived primarily from interest on loans and, to a lesser extent, interest on investment securities.
-We also generate revenues from other income including deposit fees and service charges, realized gains on sales of securities, realized gains on sales of other real estate owned, earnings on bank-owned life insurance, unrealized gains on equity securities, and other income.
+We also generate revenues from other income including deposit fees and service charges, realized gains on sales of securities, gains on the sale on the disposition of premises and equipment, realized gains on sales of other real estate owned, earnings on bank-owned life insurance, unrealized gains on equity securities, and other income.